 You can also deploy and test a new version of an application alongside the existing version.
 Deploy the new application version in addition to the current version.
 If the container passes your tests, simply deploy more new containers and remove the old ones.

-Since all the software dependencies for an application are resolved within the container itself, you can use a generic operating system on each host in your data center.
+Since all the software dependencies for an application are resolved within the container itself, you can use a standardized operating system on each host in your data center.
 You do not need to configure a specific operating system for each application host.
 When your data center needs more capacity, you can deploy another generic host system.

 Similarly, scaling containerized applications is simple.
 OKD offers a simple, standard way of scaling any containerized service.
 For example, if you build applications as a set of microservices rather than large, monolithic applications, you can scale the individual microservices individually to meet demand.
 This capability allows you to scale only the required services instead of the entire application, which can allow you to meet application demands while using minimal resources.

 OKD provides enterprise-ready enhancements to Kubernetes, including the following enhancements:

 Hybrid cloud deployments.
 You can deploy OKD clusters to variety of public cloud platforms or in your data center.

 Integrated Red Hat technology.
 Major components in OKD come from Fedora and related Red Hat technologies.
 OKD benefits from the intense testing and certification initiatives for Red Hat’s enterprise quality software.